jizhongce/CS377LAB/lab02/lab02_part2/Monitor/README.md

   the ID and assign it to this consumer thread, the we use producer's getRequest fucntion to get the request, then process the request, finally we print out the output of the programs with the real time of the machine.

-####Producer.java:
+#### Producer.java:
 This file is the implementation of the producer.
 There is a class called Producer which extends Threads, so that the producer can be the thread.
 In this class, we have some arguments which are private so that other class may not access it.
 The variables:

-    MAX_REQUEST: int, this will represent the max number of requests in the queue
+  * <strong>MAX_REQUEST</strong>: int, this will represent the max number of requests in the queue
-    sleep_time: int , this will represent the time for producer to sleep after creating a request.
+  * <strong>sleep_time</strong>: int , this will represent the time for producer to sleep after creating a request.
 This is also final variable so that we can not change it
-    total_count: int, this will represent the count for requests in total.
+  * <strong>total_count<strong>: int, this will represent the count for requests in total.
 This is also final variable so that we can not change it
-    count: int, this will represent the count for requests in total
+  * <strong>count<strong>: int, this will represent the count for requests in total
-    max: int, this will represent the max number of requests in total
+  * <strong>max<strong>: int, this will represent the max number of requests in total
-    queRequests: Queue<Request>, this will represent the queue of the request.
+  * <strong>queRequests<strong>: Queue<Request>, this will represent the queue of the request.

   Then we have a constructor which takes three arguments:<br>
   *  <strong>Input</strong>: represent max number of requests we will create and we will assign it to MAX_REQUEST.